jjvanzon/JJs-Reference-Architecture/layers.md

 The business layer uses entities, but sometimes will call [`Repositories`](patterns.md#repository) out of the data access layer, even though your first choice should be to just use the entities.
 The [presentation layer](#presentation-layer) uses the business layer for anything special that needs to be done.
 Often when something special is programmed in the [presentation layer](#presentation-layer), it actually belongs in the business layer instead.

 The business layer is platform independent and the code can be deployed anywhere.
 This does sometimes require specific API choices or using our own framework API's.
 These choices are inherently part of this architecture.
 But because most things are built on entities and [`Repository interfaces`](patterns.md#repository-interfaces), the business logic is very independent of everything else, which means that the magic of our software can be deployed anywhere.

-`< TODO: Add 'Cloning' to big block in the diagram?
-It might stay too vague if you mention it there. >`

-`< TODO: Consider this: `

-`- Mention in the layering diagrams that Inverse Property Management is also called LinkTo and Unlink in our architecture and that Cascading is also called UnlinkRelatedEntitiesExtensions and DeleteRelatedEntitiesExtensions.
-Whether you should pollute the diagrams with that is an open question, because it is a really specific choice that may be broken in the future.
-On the other hand, the diagrams serve to clarify and are specific to this architecture already. >`

 Perpendicular Layers
 --------------------